fusa-project/fusa-net-utils/README.md

 # FUSAnet utils

-Install in your environment with
+For development, clone this repo and install in your environment with

     pip install -e fusanet_utils